chestdb/chest/fibonacci_radix_tree.md

 We only need one chunk instead of two!

+## Fibonacci radix tree

 So, how can implement something like that on scale?
 That's where the Fibonacci radix tree comes into play.
-The key parts stored in each node have a (maximum) length of a Fibonacci number that is defined for that node.

-Given a memory limit, possible nodes setups are defined where the key parts have a Fibonacii length:
+Each node has a maximum key part length that is a Fibonacci number.
+A node with a maximum key part length of n is called n-node.

+Here's a diagram for a specific node size memory limit showing that nodes with smaller key parts can contain more children than nodes with larger key parts:

 ```
  1 | a | a | a | a | a | a | a | a | a | a | a | a | hard